 A Stockout or out of stock is event where the product is exhausted.
-It generally refers to the Stockouts experienced in retail stores for FMCG products.
-The losses resulting from Stockouts are referred to as Stockout costs.
+Stockout generally refers to the shortage of stocks experienced in retail stores for FMCG products or consumer products.
+The losses resulting from exhaustion of products for sale are referred to as stockout costs.